deathbeds/jupyterlab-fonts/CONTRIBUTING.md

 # Contributing

-We would love to have contributions of
+We would love to have contributions of:

 - additional fonts
 - additional strategies for making fonts available